RyWhal/SlurPe/README.md

 SlurPe
 ======

 A simple URL shortener PHP webapp with a MySQL backend.
 The website is currently hosted at http://slur.pw.
+The site used to be hosted at slur.pe, but I lost the domain.
+So there may be some remnants of SlurPe.

+**Disclaimer:** I understand that there is a lot that I could do with this, but I dont have the time to implement:
+- A blacklist of domains
+- Some extra input sanitization
+- Some extra error handling
+- A "spam" filter
+- Cleaning up some URL paths
+- etc.

 CLI Slur.pw